 It took almost 60 years to fully recognize its inherent dangerousness and further 25 years to completely stop its production!

 You will surely think : “ 25 years are a lot, why so much ? “

 Answers may be several, but the simplest one is the following :

-persons do their best to resist to the changements, even though danger is in front of them, and don’t want to act until when they are forced doing it from a law.
+persons do their best to resist the changes, even though danger is in front of them, and don’t want to act until when they are forced doing it from the law.